-The global football industry increasingly relies on data-driven strategies, psychological insights, and innovative technologies to revolutionize player development and talent identification.
+The global football industry increasingly relies on data-driven strategies, psychological insights, and innovative technologies in football to revolutionize player development and talent identification.
 This article delves into five key areas where scientific approaches are transforming the sport and includes examples from top clubs around the world.

 1. Data Analytics and Statistics in Football